luciangreentree/php-view-language-api/README.md

 # PHPViewLanguageAPI

 ViewLanguage is a markup language designed to eliminate scripting in views.
 This is achieved by:
-- interfacing scripting variables, through expressions.
+- interfacing scripting variables, through expressions. <br />
 	Example:
 	My ip is: ${request.client.ip}.
-- interfacing scripting logics, through tags.
+- interfacing scripting logics, through tags.<br />
 	Example:
 	<standard:foreach var="${request.client}" key="${keyName}" value="${valueName}">
 	    Value for ${keyName} is ${valueName}.